Parasol Stars

-Parasol Stars: The Story of Bubble Bobble III (パラソルスター) called Parasol Stars: Rainbow Islands II on the NES is a video game by Taito released in 1991.
-It is a sequel to Rainbow Islands and the third game in the Bubble Bobble series.

-On July 11, 2024, the game got ported for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Windows.
+is a 1991 platform video game developed and published by Taito for the TurboGrafx-16.
+It is a sequel to 1987's Rainbow Islands, and the third game in the Bubble Bobble series.
+The game was ported by Ocean Software to the Amiga, Atari ST, Game Boy and Nintendo Entertainment System (with the NES port released under the title Parasol Stars: Rainbow Islands II).
+On July 11, 2024, the game was digitally re-released for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Windows.